 - Coordinate schedule for semester with community partner

 - Finalize plans with partner (deliverables, schedule, location of meetings, expectations for evaluation, etc.)

-The following resources will also help you get started on designing a service-learning course:
+The following resources will also help you get started on designing a community-engaged course:

 - Service Learning/Social Justice Curriculum Development Framework.
 Source: The Service Learning Institute, California State University, Monterey Bay.

 - Eyler, J., Giles, Jr., D. E., Stenson, C. M., & Gray, C. J. (2001).
 At a glance: What we know about the effects of service learning on college students,

 faculty, institutions, and communities, 1993-2000: Third Edition.
 Vanderbilt University.